 9. Use a checklist to prepare and take notes

-If your coach doesn’t provide a checklist template, be proactive and make one yourself (or download the one below).
-Print it out as part of your pre-session preparation.
+If your coach doesn’t provide a checklist template, be proactive and make one yourself.

 Questions you might include in your checklist: